 You will arrive at Casa "Il Bosco", a charming restored nineteenth century country house, immersed in the wild countryside of the Madonie Park, with breathtaking views of the island's north coast and the Aeolian Islands.
 You will enjoy a dinner prepared with local produce and spend the night here.

-From our convent hotel we will set off at around 9.00 in the morning.
-We will ride through the village of San Mauro Castelverde before following a very panoramic ancient pathway (a "trazzera") which passes the border between the provinces of Palermo, Enna and Messina, reaching an altitude of approximately 1200 metres.
-We will then ride directly beneath the great windmills of a wind farm, before descending into the forests of the Sambughetti-Campanito reserve, where we will stop for a picnic lunch.
+After breakfast we will set off at around 9.00 in the morning.
+We will ride through the village of San Mauro Castelverde before following a very panoramic ancient pathway (a "trazzera") which passes the boundary between the three provinces of Palermo, Enna and Messina, reaching an altitude of about 1200m, before passing below the great turbines of a wind farm.
+We then descend into the forests of the Sambughetti-Campanito reserve, where we will stop for a picnic lunch.
 In the afternoon, we will continue on to the territory of Nicosia, followed by Cerami, before arriving at the agriturismo Monte Soprano, a beautiful farmhouse with a swimming pool set on the slopes of the Nebrodi Mountains, where we will have dinner and spend the night.

 On this day of the trail we will ride through the heart of the Nebrodi Natural Park, along the famous "Dorsale" (the Nebrodi Ridge), a long dirt track (about 100 kilometres long) which passes through forests and high mountain pastures.
 This is a place full of charm, with extraordinary views: the Tyrrhenian Sea and the Aeolian Islands to the north, and the island's hinterland to the south – Enna, Caltanissetta, Agrigento, Siracusa, Catania, and Etna towering above everything else.
 We will enter the Nebrodi Natural Park through beech woods in the territory of San Fratello, famous for its sanfratellani horses, a native breed which is very strong and hardy, with a very large head, and which you may catch a glimpse of grazing in the wild.
 We will stop for a picnic lunch in a shaded spot beneath centuries-old trees.
 In the afternoon, we will arrive at the Relais Villa Miraglia, where we will have a delicious dinner made with local Nebrodi products and spend the night.